Bass Museum of Art’s Spooktacular Halloween Family Day

 The Museum will be transformed into a Halloween haunt with a gamut of ghoulish drawing and creepy arts and crafts.
 It will be a creative afternoon full of exciting activities for the whole family including art projects, face painting, yoga and a Halloween costume competition with surprising prizes.
 Complimentary snacks & treats will be provided.
 Family Day programming is designed for children and adults of all ages, visitors are encouraged to wear Halloween costumes!

 The Bass Museum of Art is located in Miami Beach, the Bass Museum of Art offers a dynamic year-round calendar of exhibitions exploring the connections between contemporary art and works of art from its permanent collection of Renaissance and Baroque paintings, sculpture, textiles, Apulian Vessel Gallery and Egyptian Gallery.
 Artists’ projects, educational programs, lectures, events, concerts and free family days complement the works on view.
 Founded in 1963 when the City of Miami Beach accepted a collection of Renaissance and Baroque works of art from collectors John and Johanna Bass, the collection was housed in an Art Deco building designed in 1930 by Russell Pancoast.
 Architect Arata Isozaki designed an addition to the museum between 1998 and 2001 that doubled its size from 15,000 to 35,000 square feet.
 Most recently, the museum selected internationally acclaimed Oppenheim Architecture + Design to lead its first phase of design and renovation tied to the 2010 completion of Miami Beach’s Collins Park.
 Oppenheim redesigned and relocated the museum’s arrival area to flow from and into the new park on Collins Avenue.
-For more information, please visit http://www.bassmuseum.org.Be sure to tell them Soul Of Miami sent you!
+For more information, please visit http://www.bassmuseum.org.If you love Soul Of Miami, please consider leaving a testimonial.

 Click here to sign up for the Soul Of Miami email list.